revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 </details>

 ---
-34. What will be the output of following code?
+34.What will be the output of following code?
 ![Complex](https://github.com/krishnagopika/githubpages/blob/main/hard.jpg)
 ```python3
 x = 75